 Executive Director, Center for Health Information and Analysis

 Prior to joining CHIA, Lauren served as the Undersecretary for Health Policy at the Executive Office of Health and Human Services (EOHHS).
-In this role, Lauren was responsible for overseeing key programs and policies across several EOHHS agencies including the Department of Public Health; the Department of Mental Health; and MassHealth, the state’s Medicaid program.
-During her EOHHS tenure, Lauren played an integral role in the state’s COVID-19 response, the development of programs to support individuals experiencing homelessness and addiction, and advanced strategic policy priorities including long-term care and behavioral health reforms.
+In this role, she oversaw key programs and policies across several EOHHS agencies including the Department of Public Health, the Department of Mental Health, and MassHealth, the state’s Medicaid program.
+She also played an integral role in the state’s COVID-19 response, in the development of programs to support individuals experiencing homelessness and addiction, and in advancing strategic policy priorities including long-term care and behavioral health reforms.

-Lauren previously served as Associate General Counsel and Director of Healthcare Policy at the Executive Office for Administration and Finance (A&F) where she served as an advisor on healthcare finance, policy, and legal matters.
-Lauren’s state service also includes prior roles at the Health Policy Commission and the House of Representatives.
+Lauren previously served as Associate General Counsel and Director of Healthcare Policy at the Executive Office for Administration and Finance, where she served as an advisor on health care finance, policy, and legal matters.
+Her state service also includes roles at the Health Policy Commission and the House of Representatives.

-Lauren is a graduate of Suffolk University Law School where she concentrated in Health and Biomedical Law; and holds a Bachelor’s degree with honors from William Smith College.
+Lauren is a graduate of Suffolk University Law School, where she concentrated in health and biomedical law, and holds a bachelor’s degree with honors from William Smith College in New York.

 Chief People Officer

-Tonya Bourassa is CHIA’s Chief People Officer.
-In this role she is responsible for overseeing CHIA’s Human Resources and office operations departments.
-She directs agency initiatives for employee recruitment and development, diversity and inclusion, and compensation and benefits administration.
-Additionally, she serves as the agency’s Civil Rights Officer, Domestic Violence Coordinator, and ADA Coordinator.
+Tonya Bourassa serves as Chief People Officer at CHIA, where she oversees the agency’s Human Resources and Office Operations departments.
+In this role, she leads strategic initiatives related to employee recruitment and development, diversity and inclusion, and compensation and benefits administration.
+Tonya also serves as CHIA’s Civil Rights Officer, Domestic Violence Coordinator, and ADA Coordinator, supporting the agency’s commitment to equity, safety, and accessibility.

 Deputy Executive Director of Data Operations and Chief Data Officer

-As CHIA's Deputy Executive Director of Data Operations and Chief Data Officer, Mike Cocchi directs CHIA’s Data Operations and Technology unit, which encompasses data management and delivery, carrier and hospital intake, data user support, application development, data security, and IT infrastructure teams.
-Mike's teams are responsible for collecting data from CHIA's five hundred disparate data submitters and building data products for CHIA’s customers.
+Mike Cocchi directs CHIA’s Data Operations and Technology unit, which encompasses data management and delivery, carrier and hospital intake, data user support, application development, data security, and IT infrastructure teams.
+Mike’s teams are responsible for collecting data from CHIA’s 500 disparate data submitters and building data products for CHIA’s customers.

-Mike received his BS in Computer Systems Engineering from the University of Massachusetts at Amherst.
+Mike received his bachelor of science in computer systems engineering from the University of Massachusetts Amherst.

 Chief Financial Officer